Map of Japan

 Often, Tokyo is bigger than you might imagine.
 We will go through the capital all day long (particularly in the « Core showcase »), so pay attention to the distance to cover during your travel even without your guide.
 It’s recommended to wear light clothes, pants, t-shirt and/or light jacket (according to the season), and most importantly comfortable shoes.
 Better to have a cap/hat at hand in the summer.
 When visiting temples or shrines, please wear more modest clothes.

-COVID-19 infections have caused great impact worldwide, and the Japan’s tourism is no exception.
-Its borders remain closed to international tourists.
-Over 80% of the country’s population are fully vaccinated, and shops, restaurants and many sightseeing spots are open as usual.
-Meanwhile, vaccination certificates are not commonly used, instead, the vast majority of people widely follow coronavirus manners.
-First and foremost, you will be expected to wear facemasks, when not only indoors, but also outdoors where you come in close contact with other people.
+COVID-19 infections have caused great impact worldwide, and Japan is no exception.
+Over 80% of the country’s population are fully vaccinated, and the vast majority of people widely follow coronavirus manners.
+Japan’s guidelines on wearing masks were eased, yet many continue to wear them in most indoor situations, on crowded trains and outdoors where you come in close contact with other people.
 Hand sanitizers are generally provided at the entrance of shops, restaurants and hotels.
 Many establishments will take your body temperature and may refuse access to any people presenting a temperature over 37.5 degrees Celsius (99.5 degrees Fahrenheit).
 As a precautionary measure, please note that our tour guide and all participants should wear facemasks during our tour.

 *On the internet; Visit the official Japan Railways (JR) website.
 After purchase, online seat reservations are possible and you can pick up your pass in Japan presenting your passport.
 However, their prices are about 12% more expensive than those of the pass purchased through a travel agent before departure.